JGCRI/ambrosia/paper/paper.md

 The following steps are involved in the parameter estimation function,

 1) First a log-likelihood function is set up with the data returned by the function above.
 This function is the same as equation (7) described above.
 2) Next, the value returned by this function will be maximized using ```optim()```.
 The user can provide a seed of initial parameters to begin the optimization process (the lowest possible seed would be the lowest values of all 11 parameters).
-The default seed is set to the original parameters from Edmonds et al. The user can now specify the optimization method to be used.
+The default seed is set to the original parameters from @edmonds2017global.
+The user can now specify the optimization method to be used.
 The default is set to the "BFGS" method [@yuan1991modified], but the user can also run the optimization using methods such as "Neldor-Mead" [@singer2009nelder].
 3) Finally, the function will now return a vector of parameters that can be used to derive estimates of food demand (similar to Example 1 above).
 The function also prints out the maximized value of the log-likelihood function, so that the user can verify the efficiency and effectiveness of the parameter estimation.

 Example 4 below illustrates the use of this function along with all parameters.